Create a new Odoo module

 - Now login to your Odoo.

-- Then open developer mode at your Odoo from Odoo “settings”.
+- Then open developer mode in your Odoo from Odoo “settings”.

-- Also, You can press the CTRL + K and then type debug after that press enter on “activate debug mode”(It will support the latest versions of the Odoo).
+- Also, you can press CTRL + K and then type debug.
+After that, press enter on “activate debug mode”(It will support the latest versions of Odoo).

 - Then go to the “Apps” menu.